-If I’m going to be speaking on a big stage after lots of music and flash and noise, I might decide to have the scene go dark, and one lone spotlight is lighting me.
-Again, I like to go against what was done before.
+If I’m speaking on a big stage after music, flash effects and noise, I might decide to have the scene be dark, and one lone spotlight is lighting me.
+Again, I like to go against what is done before I enter the room.

 7. Use music.

-Walk on music is fine, but it sure is done to death.
-It’s okay to use it, but that doesn’t count as your unique opening.
+Walk on music is fine, but it sure is used to death.
+It’s okay to utilize music, but it doesn’t count as your unique speech opening.
 If you danced your way up the aisle to the stage, now that would count.
-Or come up singing.
-I do that all the time.
-The audience looks at you like you’re an idiot, but you have their undivided attention for sure.
+Or walk up to the mic singing.
+I sing all of the time.
+The audience looks at you like you’re an idiot, but you certainly have their undivided attention.

 8. Start by playing a game.

-Open a speech with playing a game is fun if you have a right amount of time to speak, and you want to get the audience involved.
+Open a speech with a game is fun if you have a right amount of time to speak, and you want audience participation.

 9. Start with a video.

-Be careful with this.
+Be careful with the use of video.
 Make sure it’s unique.
-Starting with a flashy commercial about yourself that lasts forever isn’t as impressive as you think it is unless it is on CNN or something big with a lot of virality.
+Starting with a flashy commercial about yourself that lasts forever isn’t as impressive as you think it is unless it is on CNN or something big with a lot of viral shares.

 10. Disguise yourself as someone else.

 A couple of times I have dressed up as the hotel wait staff.
 My speech was on the danger of blending in.
-They loved it!
+The audience loves it!

-You may be wondering how you could even have room to fit a new opening in, with all these objectives.
+You may wonder how you can find the space to fit in a new speech opening with all of the purposes I listed above.
 But you can.
-Speech opening in a new and different way is a matter of delivery style–not content.
-You can do a speech opening tieing into any of these objectives–probably even more than one.
+Speech openings offered in a new and different way is a matter of delivery style–not content.
+You can do a speech opening that ties into any of the listed purposes–probably more than one.

-Let’s say that you love magic tricks.
+Let’s say you love magic tricks.
 Pick a method that will wow the crowd, then when you finish, point out how sometimes there are things going on around the audience they can’t see, especially when it comes to marketing.
-And how you’re here today to point out the hidden issues to their social media marketing.
+Add how you’re there to point out the hidden issues to their social media marketing.
 Or something along those marketing lines.
 You get the picture.

-When I’m looking for creative ways to open a speech, I only begin with looking at fresh ways to open a speech.
+When I look for creative ways to open a speech, I only begin with studying fresh ways to open a speech.
 I don’t worry about the speech content.
 I can usually find a way to tie my vivacity beginning into my commencement objectives.
-Once, I thought it would be cool to open up a speech talking to myself in the mirror and let the audience listen in.
+Once, I thought it cool to open up a speech by talking to myself in the mirror and let the audience listen in on my conversation.
 It’s still one of my most powerful speech kickoffs to date.

-Or I look to one of my speech objectives and figure out a smart way to illustrate it.
+Or I look at one of my speech objectives and figure out a smart way to illustrate it.
 For example, I may want to let the listeners know in my opening introduction that I’m from the U.S. South.
 Instead of just telling the audience I’m from the South, I read a top ten list of ways to know if someone is from the South with my thickest Southern accent.
-Just a clever way of showing instead of telling.
+Just a clever way to show instead of tell.

 11. Look at the problem you want to illustrate.
 Find a way to act that problem out in a unique way.

-This is hard to explain and can look a lot of different ways.
-Let’s say that you’re speaking about stress and the problem is that people are stressed out.
-Their typical day is filled with too many tasks that need finishing.
+This is hard to explain.
+Let’s say that you’re speaking about stress and the problem that people are stressed out.
+Their typical day is filled with too many tasks that they need to finish.
 So act out a typical day in your house.
 Tell the audience all the things you have to do.
 Exaggerate it.
 Go at a fast pace.
 Put some silly stuff in.
 Show the listener how crazy your world can become.

 I once had a friend who wanted to do something similar in her speech.
-So we had her walk in from the back of the room reading out of her DayTimer.
-We had created a funny long list of all the things she had to do today.
-There were some really quirky things on the list that made it very fun.
+We had her walk in from the back of the room reading out of her DayTimer.
+We created a long funny list of all the items she had to do that day.
+There were some really quirky things on the list that made it fun.
 The audience loved it.
 I know because I was in the audience.